dlegr250/git-workflow/README.md

 It includes shell functions that will be loaded into your terminal.
 It may conflict with other scripts/functions if you use the same names.

+It assumes you have 2 permanent branches:
+* `development` => where all new features come from
+* `master` => production-ready code (head of master corresponds to current production code)

+There is a strict process for where branches may come from and where they may be merge to.

+* feature branches
+** from: development
+**   to: development (deploy automatically to development/test environments)
+* bug branches
+** from: development
+**   to: development (deploy automatically to development environment)
+* release branches
+** from: development
+**   to: development and master (deploy automatically to production environment)
+* hotfix branches
+** from: master
+**   to: develoment and master (deploy automatically to develoment/production environments)

 # Installation

 Download `git-extensions.sh` and store in some directory.
 I recommend `~/scripts` as a useful location.